 Have you ever driven by a newly-planted landscape?
-If you have, you probably noticed that many of the plants were quite small.
+If so, you probably noticed that many of the plants were quite small.

 I like to joke that sometimes you need a magnifying glass just to see the new plants.
-But, within a short amount of time, those plants start to grow.
+But as small as they are, within a short amount of time, those plants start to grow.

-After three years or more, the plants are well-established and look great.
+Look at the same landscape three years later.
+The plants are well-established and look great.

-Fast forward five additional years, and you may start to see signs of some plants becoming overgrown and unattractive.
+Fast forward eight-ten years, and you may start to see signs of some plants becoming overgrown and unattractive.

 Let’s identify a few of these plants and how to deal with them once they outgrow their allotted space or become filled with old, woody growth.